 How to use webP images on WordPress?

-Just like the way you add JPEG or PNG image file format in a post/website(after WordPress 5.8 by uploading your image to the media library and then adding it to your content, the same is the process to add webP images to a post/webpage.
-But if you use any version of WordPress before 5.8, you will need a third-party plugin to upload webP images.
+Just like the way you add JPEG or PNG image file format in a post/website(after WordPress 5.8 by uploading your image to the media library and then adding it to your content, the same is the process of adding webP images to a post/webpage.
+But if you used any version of WordPress before 5.8, you will need a third-party plugin to upload webP images.

 But there is a drawback to this method.
 If you use to convert a normal image to webP format and directly add it to your content, people browsing from web browsers that don’t support webP, like Safari, won’t be able to see the image in your content.
 This will directly affect your users’ browsing experience.

 Apart from this, it is not that easy to convert normal images to webP file format.
 One can easily convert a normal image format to JPEG or PNG which is not in the case of webP file format.